byui-cse/wdd231-course/src/content/prepare/unit2.md

 "What is Fetch in Javascript?", "What does it mean to be asynchronous in Javascript?", "What is a promise?", "How can I use promises with Fetch?", "How can I use Fetch to retrieve data from a JSON file?", "How can I use Fetch to retrieve data from a REST API such as the pokeapi?"
 - **APIs (Application Programming Interface)**:
 "What is an API?", "How could I use the national park service api to get information about Yellowstone national park?"
 "How could I use the national park service api to get information about all national parks?",  "How could I use the national park service api to get information about all national parks in a specific state?"
+- **Coding as a team**: "What are common challenges that arise for inexperienced programmers when writing code as part of a team?", [Making Teams Work](https://byui-cit.github.io/learning-modules/modules/general/team-work/)

 <!--
 ### Prompt